sanscript-tech/hacking-tools-scripts/IPL score/README.md

 ## IPL Score Scrapper

-This script provides live ipl socre on the command line.
+This script provides live ipl score on the command line.

 ## Requirements for this script: